Nagaraja-Kamatar/Royal-Batel/replit.md

 ✓ Updated players to hold only swords with increased size for better visibility ✓ Enhanced audience with 50+ seated spectators on wooden stadium stands facing arena ✓ Players now face each other in combat-ready stance
+✓ Removed wooden stands - audience sits directly on ground with enhanced cheering animations ✓ Converted to proper fighting game - players continuously face each other and engage in combat

 ## Changelog